Elasticsearch on Compose

 General billing information, answers, and details can be found in the Billing FAQ.

 All Elasticsearch Deployments are high-availability clusters.
 Elasticsearch clusters consist of a master member which will coordinate writes.
 The additional members can become the master in the event of a node failure.
 The data is spread across the cluster based on the replica and shard count.
 By default, the number of replicas is set to 1.
-You can specify the replica and shard count when creating an Elasticsearch index but we don't recommend changing the replica count because it could result in data becoming unavailable in the event of a node or hardware issue.
+You can specify the replica and shard count when creating an Elasticsearch index.
+We don't recommend changing the replica count to 0, but increasing the count can increase read performance.

 In addition to the 3 node Elasticsearch cluster, we provide 2 HAProxy nodes to serve as a reverse proxy and provide authentication to the cluster.
 They ensure HTTPS connections to your deployment and provide load balancing, and high-availability for your connections; your application can use either but it's advisable to be able to fail over if you can't reach one.

 Elasticsearch backups are taken with the

 snapshot utility in the Elasticsearch API.
-The snapshot process for each index is incremental and is executed in non-blocking fashion so all indexing and search operations can continue normally while it is running.
+The snapshot process for each index is incremental and is executed in non-blocking fashion so all indexing and search operations can continue while it is running.
 It makes a point-in-time picture of each index at the moment when the snapshot is created.

 Should something happen to your current deployment, Elasticsearch backups can be restored directly into a new Elasticsearch deployment.
 The Backups panel has all the available daily, weekly, monthly, or on-demand backups for you to restore from.
 It is also possible to trigger a restore operation from the Compose API.